 Rick Shrum has been drumming since age 3 when his dad (also a drummer) gave him his first drumsticks and began teaching him classical percussion.
-Rick played in school orchestras, concerts stage bands, drum and bugle ensembles, percussion ensembles and rock bands.
+Rick played in school orchestras, concert stage bands, drum and bugle ensembles, percussion ensembles, and rock bands.
 He credits Arthur Hull, from Santa Cruz, as his primary teacher of African drumming.
 He began studying Afro-Cuban drumming in his 20s and has been playing and teaching this art for the last 30 years.
 In the 90s Rick played for Dance Kinetics (now called Yoga Dance) at Kripalu.
-Having been a Waldorf teacher for almost 20 years Rick has taught drumming to all of his classes incorporating rhythm into the learning process.
+Having been a Waldorf teacher for almost 20 years, Rick has taught drumming to all of his classes incorporating rhythm into the learning process.
 He has played for Afro-Caribbean dance classes at the Berkshire Pulse for the last six years.
 Rick has led drum circles at Mountainside drug alcohol rehab center.
 Having a Masters degree in neurobiology Rick has been a registered nurse from 2010 to present.